QuantEcon/python-lecture-sandpit.myst/lectures/Asset_pricing_modern.md

   name: python3
 ---

-## Primer on asset pricing theory
+## Elementary asset pricing theory

-In this notebook, we summarize the heart of modern asset-pricing theory
+This lecture summarize the heart of applied asset-pricing theory.

+From a single equation, we'll derive

+* a mean-variance frontier

+* a single-factor model of excess returns on each member of a collection of assets

 To do this, we use two ideas: